Students and Disabilities

 Apprenticeship – CFA EnSup-LR

-Work-study programs under apprenticeship contracts are considered initial training.
-The procedures for requesting accommodations are therefore the same as those for students in "traditional" programs.
+Work-study programs under an apprenticeship contract are considered part of initial training.
+The procedures for requesting accommodations are therefore the same as those for students in “traditional” programs.

 If you need specific accommodations at your workplace due to your disability, your employer must contact either AGEFIPH (private sector) or FIPHFP (public sector).